xively/XivelyAndroid/README.md

 _This library is Open Source, under the BSD 3-Clause._

-_Copyright © 2003-2013 LogMeIn, Inc. All rights reserved._
+_Copyright © 2003-2013 Xively All rights reserved._

 _See `LICENSE.md` for full text of the license._